-Pokemon Sun/Moon is the long awaited 7th generation of Pokemon games.
+Pokemon Sun/Moon is the long-awaited 7th generation of Pokemon games.
 Is it any good?

 The Starter Pokemon:

 The first thing you do in any Pokemon game is choose your starting Pokemon.
 For many trainers, including myself, your starter is your most important Pokemon.
-It’s going to be your companion for your entire journey while you try and build the perfect team.
+It’s going to be your companion for your entire journey while you try to build the perfect team.
 Pokemon Sun/Moon have excellent starting Pokemon.
 My favorite of the three is Rowlet.
 It starts off as a Grass/Flying, but evolves into a Grass/Ghost at level 34.

 I was really impressed with the starting Pokemon in this game.
 I haven’t liked every starter since Ruby/Sapphire with Treecko, Mudkip, and Torchic.